ikjordan/picozx81/README.md

     `git clone --recursive https://github.com/ikjordan/picozx81.git`

 4. create a build directory, move to that directory and build using CMake.
-By default an executable compatible with the Pimoroni vga board abd a rp2040 will be created.
+By default an executable compatible with the Pimoroni vga board and a rp2040 will be created.
 This will be named `picozx81_vga_rp2040.uf2`

     `mkdir build`